ageha-mae/CLRS/README.md

 # CLRS Algorithms

-*All algorithms in CLRS, implemented in C, Java, Python, C++*
+*All algorithms in CLRS, implemented in Python, C, Java, C++*

 ##About
-This directory contains the implementation of any and all algorithms mentioned in the CLRS book, be they from the chapters or from the exercises.
-The algorithms are organized into categories according to the major computational problems that they solve.
+This directory contains the implementation of all algorithms mentioned in the CLRS book chapters.
+These algorithms are organized into categories according to the major computational problems that they solve.
 The repository v1 will not contain the solutions to the exercises in CLRS - to add later.

 CLRS Edition : 3rd